drerik/presentations/Securing your container environment - Replacing Docker containers with root-less Podman.md

 ## File access

-- Container does not have access to "all" files ( because your are not running it as root ).
+- The container does not have access to "all" files ( because your are not running it as root ).
 - You might get errors around using "special" filesystems life nfs/smb etc.

 ---